The Nexus (professional wrestling): The New Nexus

-Independent circuit
+Independent circuit and cancelled WWE return

-In April 2018, The Nexus reunited for Chikara King of Trios tournament as The Nexus Alliance, being represented by Tyrone Evans (Tarver), Fred Rosser (Young) and Black (Gabriel).
+In April 2018, The Nexus reunited on Chikara for the King of Trios tournament as The Nexus Alliance, being represented by Tyrone Evans (Tarver), Fred Rosser (Young), and Black (Gabriel).

-Cancelled WWE return

-Young stated that The Nexus were originally booked to return at WrestleMania 36.
+In July 2020, Young stated that The Nexus were originally booked to return at WrestleMania 36.
 A year later, a documentary about The Nexus was cancelled with Young theorizing it was due to Bryan leaving WWE.

 Reception and legacy

 Reflecting on the group, Wade Barrett discussed the group in the interview with Even Stronger podcast in September 2023.
 Barrett went on to state that in his own words:

-"I think there was probably an era from about 2002 until about [20]09-2010 where I think the show got stale because it was the same seven or eight top guys at the time who had been running the show for the duration of that.
+"I think there was probably an era from about 2002 until about [20]09–2010 where I think the show got stale because it was the same seven or eight top guys at the time who had been running the show for the duration of that.
 So I think the company was starting to realise, 'Look, some of these guys that we've had holding this down for years now, they're starting to get aged out.
 We really, really need fresh stars because the next 10 years are not looking good unless we start building them now.'
 So I was kind of lucky that I was along that wave.
 Sheamus is another one who separately came up around that time, Drew McIntyre.
 We all got hired on the same day.
 We're pretty close.
 So I contrast and compare myself with those two regularly but we got caught up in this wave of 'Look we need new talent.
 We need new guys.
 We need fresh stars.'
 So I was fortunate that my rise through the developmental ranks came at that time, which meant the company was actively looking for new stars."

-The success of The Nexus, as Barrett pointed out, helped show the WWE its way to debut a dominant young group, would eventually pave way for a bigger successful faction, The Shield, which consisted of Seth Rollins, Roman Reigns and Dean Ambrose.
+As observed by Barrett, the success of The Nexus helped show the WWE its way to debut a dominant young group and would eventually pave way for a bigger successful faction, The Shield, which consisted of Seth Rollins, Roman Reigns, and Dean Ambrose.